ga-wdi-lessons/css-flexbox/readme.md

 ## Learning Objectives

 - Give an example of a problem solved by Flexbox.
-- Contrast flex containers and flex items.
+- Contrast flex containers and flex-items.
 - Given a desktop-first webpage, make it look presentable on mobile devices (and vice-versa) with as little CSS as possible.
 - Explain what is meant by the "Holy Grail Layout".